StarGate01/AmongUs-Mumble/README.md

  - Easy installation process, just copy one file
  - Smart linking, no need to start the game and Mumble in any particular order
  - Easy configuration using a configuration file or command line options
- - Windows and Linux (via Wine) support
+ - Windows and Linux (via Wine/Proton, see the Wiki) support

 ## Documentation
  - [Installation and Setup](https://github.com/StarGate01/AmongUs-Mumble/wiki/Installation-and-Setup)